St Marychurch C of E Primary & Nursery School

 How do we support and improve the emotional and social development of children and young people with special educational needs?

-At St Marychurch we have an inclusive, Thrive-centred approach.
+At St Marychurch we have an inclusive approach.
 We believe that every child needs to be supported with their Social and Emotional development and value every child for their unique qualities.
 We offer:

 - Weekly SEAL Worship.

 - A trained Pastoral Team with a Pastoral Lead Support Assistant in each team